Things I Learned Undercover at Quote 2 Cast

 - I learned that there’s a big difference between big city business casual and Montana business casual, and it usually involves footwear choices.
 Apparently, ATGers have socks and nice shoes, but they only wear them when they come to visit your company.

 - I learned that conference after-parties don’t need a top-shelf musical act or helicopter rides to be special.
 Memories are made not by the music you hear or the dinner you eat, but by the people you meet and connections you make.

 - I learned that 100+ people walking down the street to ATG’s favorite watering hole and filling said tavern with great conversations with great folks from some pretty cool companies is unique for a conference, but just another Thursday night if you’re from Missoula.

 - On Friday, I discovered that the intimate setting of a couple hundred invitation-only folks in a beautiful location doing both serious and fun stuff is so much more productive than any mega-event I’ve attended.

 - And finally, I learned that the folks that work at ATG and Cognizant, as well as the clients they do business with and the partners that facilitate that, are all pretty special people with wonderful stories and just truckloads of smarts.

 If you haven’t had the opportunity to discover at least a bit of what I’ve learned at Quote 2 Cast, perhaps you should add a stop in Missoula to your July calendar and spend a few days in our sandals.
 We’ll want them back though.

-Jay Allen is ATG's Director of Marketing and the only living recipient of the Quote 2 Cast Summit Lifetime Achievement Award - an honor, while coveted, that had no actual cash value.
+Jay Allen is ATG's Director of Marketing and the only living recipient of the Quote 2 Cast Summit Lifetime Achievement Award - an honor that, while coveted, has no actual cash value.